Rochester racial slur video incident

-In early May 2025, a confrontation between a white woman named Shiloh Hendrix and a black man propagated online after she called a five-year-old black child a racial slur at a public playground in Rochester, Minnesota.
-The woman defended her actions by saying the child had stolen from her child's diaper bag.
-Over the course of the recorded confrontation, the woman repeated the slur several times at the man recording and told him he was a drain on the welfare system.
+In early May 2025, a confrontation between a white woman named Shiloh Hendrix and a black man named Sharmake Omar propagated online after she allegedly called an eight-year-old black child a racial slur at a public playground in Rochester, Minnesota after the child allegedly stole from her own child's diaper bag.
+Over the course of the recorded confrontation, the woman repeated the slur several times at the behest of the man recording.